Loading...

 Job loyalty stands for the relationship between an employer and an employee, more precisely, “an abstract, often unwritten contract, in which the employer agrees to provide the materials and resources the employee needs to get the job done, matched by the employee’s agreement to work at an optimal level to fulfill the goals of the company”, states Dr. David G. Javitch, internationally recognized author on key management issues and President of Javitch Associates Management consulting firm in Newton, Massachusetts.

-Some 20 or 30 years ago, loyalty was not a debatable subject; the “Job for Life” notion was still a reality and an employee would get hired and stay with his company until retirement.
+Some20 or30 years ago, loyalty was not a debatable subject; the “Job for Life” notion was still a reality and an employee would get hired and stay with his company until retirement.
 Not anymore.
-Editorial Director of Harvard Business Online (the daily destination site for business professionals and leaders), Paul Michelman, states as per a report on employee loyalty by Walker Information that 36% of U.S. workers say they plan to leave their current organization within the next two years.
-Moreover a recent research report by the Middle East’s #1 job site Bayt.com titled the 2008 Human Resource Review shows that in the Middle East, the average professional has changed jobs in the past 5 years at least once, and very often more than that.
+Editorial Director of Harvard Business Online, Paul Michelman, states as per a report

 What are the benefits of employee loyalty to companies in general and how does it contribute to the success or failure of business organizations today?